medialab/respadon-datasprint-2022/communautes_politiques/tenshin-han-viz/README.md

+# Ten Shin Han viz (three eyes viz !!)

-This little script merges to graphs from different periods of time and creates a unified graph merging them into one single graph.
+This little script merges two graphs from different periods of time and creates a unified graph merging them into one single graph with three types of nodes: "past" only, "bridge" (nodes which are in two graphs), "future" only.

-Nodes get a property "period_type" with enum{3}: `["past", "future", "bridge"]` Edges get a property "period_type" with enum{5}: `["past", "future", "bridge", "past_bridge", "future_bridge"]`
+Nodes get a property "period_type" with enum{3}: `["past", "future", "bridge"]`

+Edges get a property "period_type" with enum{5}: `["past", "future", "bridge", "past_bridge", "future_bridge"]`

-This allows further visualization of the transition between two graphs.
+It returns a `graphology` graph to be used for visualizing  the transition between two graphs.

 # Installation